dengxinjuan/trueDeal/readme.md

 ![showcase image here](mockup/showcase.png)

 It is a project which will return real product information from amazon.
+You can check amazon product price,search review by asin, read singel product info by asin.
 User can create shopping list and can add fav/hate to the database.

 ## Deployment at heroku link